aamasri/dialog/README.md

 <br><br>
 <h2>Installation</h2>
-Dialog-js is a javascript package built for and using the ES6 module system, but it's also provided as a pre-built, minified browser package (in this package's "dist" folder).
+Dialog is a javascript package built for and using the ES6 module system, but it's also provided as a pre-built, minified browser package (in this package's "dist" folder).

 <br>
 <h3>Browser</h3>